darrylwest/simple-node-logger/README.md

 - formatEntry(entry) - to override all formatting
 - formatMessage(msgList) - to override a list of messages
 - formatDate(value) - custom date, defaults to ISO8601
-- formatObject(value) - custome object, defaults to util.inspect, depth 2
+- formatObject(value) - custom object, defaults to json for regular objects

 ## Tests